 - Composition of Platinum vs White Gold: Depending on the karat of white gold wedding ring you choose, the composition will differ.
 The most common karat of gold for wedding bands and engagement rings is 14k, which is comprised of 14 parts gold and 10 parts alloy mixture.
 Specifically, white gold jewelry contains white metals like silver, nickel and palladium, and is finished with a rhodium plating or coating.
 On the other hand, platinum bands must contain at least 95% platinum to be considered pure.
 Since platinum is purer, it tends to be a great hypoallergenic choice as the alloys found in gold can be irritating to some and cause your skin to turn color during everyday wear.

-Appearance of Platinum vs White Gold: Platinum and white gold wedding bands do look a lot alike, but there are still some minor differences in appearance.
-First, since white gold is mixed with other alloys and then rhodium dipped it appears whiter, while platinum features a more grayish-white appearance that appears to have more shine.
+- Appearance of Platinum vs White Gold: Platinum and white gold wedding bands do look a lot alike, but there are still some minor differences in appearance.
+First, since white gold is mixed with other alloys and then rhodium dipped it appears whiter, while a platinum setting features a more grayish-white appearance that appears to have more shine.
 Another key difference is wear and tear.
 While white gold may tarnish where it is most frequently rubbed—like the sides that touch your fingers—platinum, on the other hand, will merely appear less polished over time.
 So while it’s inevitable that white gold will need to be re-rhodium dipped eventually, some consumers like the look of the less polished platinum band and choose to not get it re-touched.